scaleoutsean/solidfire-windows/README.md

 ### Using SolidFire Object Attributes

-- Most SolidFire objects - such as Volumes and Snapshots - can have custom attributes in the form of KV pairs.
+- Key SolidFire storage objects - such as Volumes and Snapshots - can have custom attributes in the form of KV pairs.
 NetApp Trident makes use of custom volume attributes
 - We can leverage this feature for management and reporting on Hyper-V as well (see Element API Reference Guide or awesome-solidfire repository for details on this)

 ## Microsoft Windows on NetApp HCI Servers ("Compute Nodes")